 Following the successful pilot, in the fall of 2004 the Retail Division rolled out the PLS to more than 690 managers across the Retail branch network.
 It also provided follow-up coaching support to all Retail Regional Managers (who managed Branch Managers) and those Senior Managers above them in the organizational chart.
 Early survey results showed an increase in regular coaching discussions between managers and their direct reports (many of whom also had supervisory responsibility).
-The PLS questions that showed the greatest improvement were #3 and #9, dealing with monthly performance feedback and results review.
+The PLS questions that showed the greatest improvement were in relation to dealing with monthly performance feedback and results review.

 For 2007, M&T had decided to use a different approach to assess its cultural progress.
 It began using the Gallup Organization’s Q12 survey of Employee Engagement.
 Although analyses had shown a strong relationship between the earlier Employee Commitment Survey and ADI’s PLS, leaders asked whether a similar correlation would emerge between the new Q12 and PLS.
 When baseline Q12 Engagement results were released, immediate correlation studies demonstrated a very strong positive correlation between those managers with strong PLS results and those with high Q12 Engagement scores.